The Empty Room Inside Loneliness

 This is the question that sits in the middle of the room, not crying, not shouting, just sitting there like an unpaid electricity bill.

 There is a cheap answer, and therefore a popular one.
 Life happened.
-Marriage failed.
 Work became uncertain.
-The brain chemistry misbehaved.
+The brain’s weather changed.
 The economy did not arrange itself around your needs, which was inconsiderate of it.
 Friends scattered.
 Age arrived with its little toolbox and began making repairs nobody requested.

 All true.